admin-shell-io/id/aas/3/1/README.md

 # AAS (Asset Administration Shell)

-This is the sub-namespace reserved for the Asset Administration Shell Metamodel version 3.0 (IDTA-01001-3-1).
+This is the sub-namespace reserved for the Asset Administration Shell Metamodel version 3.1 (IDTA-01001-3-1 and IDTA-01003-a-3-1).

 ## Introduction